 Besides adjusting a person’s diet, things like reflexology, massage, hydrotherapy and stress reduction activities can aid in alleviating the pain associated with arthritis.

-If you’re experiencing arthritis and want help managing the pain, Cindy Crandell, R.N., C.N. and associates can help.
-Contact Cindy at Forum Health Clarkston today to devise a personalized plan to help you feel better!
+If you’re experiencing arthritis and want help managing the pain, Forum Health Clarkston can help.
+Contact us at Forum Health Clarkston today to devise a personalized plan to help you feel better!